AugustoBernardes/Nlw-Heat-Back-End/README.md

 >Status: Finished ✔️

-### That's a Api system developed on course from [Rocketseat](https://www.rocketseat.com.br), a api to login on GitHub and a chat using socket.io
+### That's a Api system developed on [Rocketseat](https://www.rocketseat.com.br) course, a api to login on GitHub and a chat using socket.io
 ---
 ## Sistem functions
 + Login using GitHub oauth